Chen-Ziyang/TriLA/README.md

 # TLA-plus
-The code will be available soon.
+Code will be available soon.